d-najd/portfolio/README.md

   the entered description and subject and uses the mailing application on your pc
 * Has near identical styling to one of windows 95's mailing applications

+### Projects Window

+* Contains list of projects that I have worked on

 ---